THE TAG BLOG

 Why Holiday Return Policy Abuse Is a Thing

-Like we said above, return policy abuse takes place during all months of the year.
+As we said above, return policy abuse takes place during all months of the year.
 However, during the festive period, it often increases in response to online retailers' more lenient policies.

 HOW RETURN POLICY ABUSE CAN IMPACT YOUR E-COMMERCE BUSINESS